 This advanced teaching course is designed to support faculty in transforming students from passive listeners to active learners while improving learning outcomes and deepening understanding.
 You will leave the session with strategies and techniques that can be used in your face-to-face, hybrid and online courses.
 This is an advanced course designed for current adjunct faculty at any institution.
 This course has 4 synchronous online meeting times to be determined during the 1st week of class.
-Please have required textbook by first day of class: Developing Learner-Centered Teaching, A Practical Guide for Faculty, by Phyllis Blumburg, ISBN-13: 978-0787996888
+Please have required textbook by first day of class: Making Learner-Centered Teaching Work: Practical Strategies for Implementation by Phyllis Blumberg.
+ISBN-13: 978-1620368954

 This course focuses on student learning as the central goal of quality instruction.
 Instructors will learn strategies to measure the degree to which students are meeting course objectives.
 Colleges and universities are being called upon to measure learning outcomes and utilize data for continuous improvement as a requirement for accreditation.
 You will learn to align your instructional activities to the learning objectives of your program.
 You will learn and implement multiple direct and indirect assessment methods.
 You will examine elements of an effective assessment plan as well as strategies for teaching and learning through a lens of core questions: "What will students be able to know or do?" and "How will I know that they can do it?"
-This course has 2-4 synchronous online meeting times.
+This course has 2 to 4 synchronous online meeting times.

 This module explores diversity and social justice, specifically in the context of